Every Day is a Gift

 Starting a soap business wasn’t even on my radar until many years later, when, after losing my husband to pancreatic cancer and eventually re-marrying, my second husband encouraged me to make a go at owning my own business.
 And why not?
 Wasn’t I always the one telling others to “enjoy every day” and “live life to the fullest”?
 It was time to take my own advice.

 While I enjoy making products, I also love owning my business.
 I love controlling my destiny; pushing myself to learn more, be better.
 The best part is the interactions with my customers.
 I love when they tell me how much they enjoy my products--when the Rosemary Mint soap reminds them of a particular moment or how nice it is to take time for themselves with an Earl Gray candle.
 There are still so many more things yet to be done--new products, new stores, new customers...and along the way reminding people to hit the pause button, look around and celebrate all the good things in life.

 Backed by nearly two decades of soap making experience, we hand cut every bar of soap using our proprietary recipe of plant-based ingredients including organic unrefined shea butter.
 Our gentle soap will leave your skin feeling clean and soft.
 Colorful swirls and intoxicating fragrances remind us that even the humble bar of soap can be a miniature work of art.

-Coordinating wood wick, scented candles are created with soy and coconut wax and are poured in a reusable glass tumbler.
+Coordinating wood wick, scented candles are created with sustainable soy and coconut wax and are poured in a reusable glass tumbler.